SUSE/skuba/.github/pull_request_template.md

 If docs need to be updated, please add a link to a PR to https://github.com/SUSE/doc-caasp.
-At the time of creating the issue, this PR can be work in progress (set its title to [WIP]), but it needs to be ready in order to merge this PR.
+At the time of creating the issue, this PR can be work in progress (set its title to [WIP]), but the documentation needs to be finalized before the PR can be merged.

 <!-- Remember, if this is a work in progress please pre-append [WIP] to the title until you are ready!
     If you can, please apply all applicable labels to help reviews out! -->